s1232/s1232.github.io/_posts/2025-09-28-soft-hyphen-in-json-text.md

 }
 ```

-The first useful piece of information we will get is a parameter called *priority* which conveys if and for what purpose the heat pump is running for right now, this is parameter *49994*:
+Let's fetch the parameter *priority* which conveys if and for what purpose the heat pump is running right now, this is parameter *49994*:

 ```
 http get --headers {Authorization: $'Bearer ($token)'}